h2oai/h2o-3/h2o-r/README.md

 ## Downloading

 We don't yet have a downloadable R artifact for the latest version of H2O.
-You will need to build it yourself.
+You will need to build it yourself or install the package from [CRAN](https://cran.r-project.org/web/packages/h2o/index.html).

 ## Building it yourself